‘Twilight’ author Stephenie Meyer to speak at socially distant author event at a Shelton drive-in theater

 Marisa Russell, executive director of publicity for Little, Brown (the publisher of “Midnight Sun”), said Tuesday that there was some uncertainty regarding the guidelines, and that members of the governor’s staff were reviewing the plans.

-On Wednesday afternoon, Russell confirmed that the event will still take place, but with Meyer appearing on a large screen, instead of a stage.
+On Wednesday afternoon, Russell confirmed that the event would still take place, but with Meyer appearing on a large screen instead of a stage.
 In a sort of “Wizard of Oz”-like set up, Meyer will sit in a separate room on the drive-in premises, and will be livestreamed to the audience.
 The governor’s office has signed off on the event.

 On her website, Meyer urged fans attending the event to follow all local health and safety guidelines: “Follow your state’s rules about travel and crossing state lines.
 You should skip this if it would require you to stay overnight away from home.
-Do not attend the event with people outside of your household—wave to your friends from the safety of your car!
-Wear a mask if you have to leave your car. . . .
-Basically, let’s not any of us be Typhoid Mary, please!”
+Do not attend the event with people outside of your household — wave to your friends from the safety of your car!
+Wear a mask if you have to leave your car. … Basically, let’s not any of us be Typhoid Mary, please!”

 And as has been stipulated for all drive-in screenings this summer, audience members need to stay in their cars unless going to the concession stand or restrooms, and must wear face coverings for those excursions.
 Droppert said that people violating the mask-up rule will be asked to leave (a security officer will be present).
 “Health and safety is a top priority,” she wrote in an email.